ehorodyski/php-ez-bake-mvc/README.md

 needing a lightweight RESTful API implementation to transport data between PHP/MySQL server-sides and JavaScript front-ends.

 Don't be mislead, this is not a comprehensive REST solution for PHP.
-But, for projects that have limited-scope, limited-complexity, and especially limited-budget, this is a simple scaffold to help separate concerns and provide additional RESTful functionality to your projects.
+For projects that have limited-scope, limited-complexity, and especially limited-budget, this is a simple scaffold to help separate concerns and provide additional RESTful functionality to your projects.